DOCUMENT TSC-2026/B24 · BLOG POST 24 · CONSUMER COMMERCE · REV. 01

 The brands that extract the most value from Plus are the ones that upgrade with a build plan in hand.
 That's the whole framework.

 One note on timing specific to 2026: Shopify Scripts end on June 30, 2026.
-If your current checkout relies on Scripts-based discount logic — and you're on Advanced — you need to either migrate to Shopify Functions (Plus-only) or find an app-based replacement before that deadline.
+If you are not sure what those even are, here is a plain-English primer on Shopify Scripts.
+If your current checkout relies on Scripts-based discount logic (and you're on Advanced) you need to either migrate to Shopify Functions (Plus-only) or find an app-based replacement before that deadline.
 For some brands, this technical forcing function is making the Plus decision for them.
 If that's your situation, the decision timeline is no longer yours to control.

 For context on how platform choice fits into a broader technology stack decision, see the related post on ecommerce platform comparison for 2026.